 It was easy to understand why.
 During our 2-hour walk on the outskirts of the Pisgah National Forest, we saw an array of spectacular flora and fauna that included an array of gorgeous North Carolina wildflowers.

 From tiny Bluets and Putty Root Orchids to Yellow and Pink Lady Slippers, Rhododendron, Showy Orchids, and a dazzling field full of Flame Azaleas, the guided hike offered an excellent introduction to local flowers.

-And from Bear Corn and Reishi Mushrooms to Lungless Salamanders and an array of birds, it was easy to see why Galton (who lives nearby) loves helping guests see the details of the temperate forest through his eyes.
+And from Bear Corn and Reishi Mushrooms to Lungless Salamanders and an array of birds of North Carolina, it was easy to see why Galton loves helping guests see the details of the temperate forest through his eyes.

 There are two options for getting to Crabtree Falls: The two-mile out-and-back trail is the easiest, with a downhill trek through a lovely thicket of Rhododendron to the base of the beautiful falls, then a more strenuous return trip uphill.

 But there’s also a slightly longer loop trail that, though slightly more difficult to ascend on the way back, includes some stunning forest scenery after crossing over Crabtree Creek.